 Here's some rather obscure termite damage to a floor joist in a basement.
 When I saw a small spot of damage I knew there might be a problem.
 This area needs further investigation and repair by a licensed construction contractor.

-Those are just some examples of the types of wood damage that Kensa looks for whenever framing is accessible, particularly in the basement.
-Although the most common one you may hear about is termite damage, there are multiple sources to look for, each with different signs.
-It’s just one of the reasons we usually spend the most time in the basement of the home during a Kensa home inspection.
+Although the most common problem you may hear about is termite damage, there are multiple sources to look for, each with different signs.
+Those are some common examples of the types of wood damage that Kensa looks for inside and out.
+Most problems are found in the basement.
+It’s just one of the reasons we usually spend the most time in that part of the home during a typical inspection.